 If a child refuses to take their medication, staff will not force them to do so.
 Parents/guardians will be informed as soon as possible.
-Refusal to take medication will be recorded and dated on the child's record sheet.
+Refusal to take medication will be recorded on scholar pack.
 Reasons for refusal to take medications must also be recorded as well as the action then taken by the teacher.